 Simply put, healthy eating consists of consuming wholesome and healthy foods that provide the specific nutrients you need and avoiding wholesome and healthy foods that don’t!

 The absolute key point in the statement is the specific nutrients you need.
 So, stop buying into “canned” or “one size fits all” nutritional advice!
-They do not know anything about your specific nutrient needs.
+They do not know your specific nutrient needs.
 Just know this: